 In this article, you’ll better understand component-based development, how it functions, its documentation, tools, best practices, and much more.
 So, without further ado, let’s get started!

-Component-based development is a software development method focusing on designing and developing reusable components.
-For instance, consider the web page with elements such as header, search bar, content body, etc. When considering the component-based architecture, all these are independent of each other and called components.
+Component-based architecture development is a software development method focusing on designing and developing reusable components.
+Consider a web page with elements such as a header, search bar, content body, etc. In a component-based architecture, these are all independent of each other and called components.

 Component-based architecture has recently gained popularity among organizations such as PayPal, Spotify, and Uber, leveraging it to improve and standardize their front-end development.
 Due to this, more and more businesses are looking to switch from their monolithic architecture to a component-based development strategy.
 Here are some approaches to consider while converting your monolithic architecture into a component-based strategy:

-If you're considering adopting a component-based development strategy, working with experienced product management consultants is important to ensure a smooth transition.
-Our team at Maruti Techlabs has helped numerous businesses successfully implement the component-based architecture, leveraging our expertise in both software engineering and product management.
+If you're considering adopting a component-based architecture development strategy, working with experienced product management consultants is essential to ensure a smooth transition.
+Our team at Maruti Techlabs has helped numerous businesses successfully implement this strategy, leveraging our software engineering and product management expertise.

 A component is a reusable object that accelerates the development and deployment of an application while providing additional functionalities.
 In a component-based architecture, components are the building blocks that are highly flexible, modular, and reused across several projects.
 They follow repeatable conventions and can be used across other interfaces and modules without compromising the integrity of your code or UX.